Chart Color Schemes

 St Albans Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the area: Aldershot Reserve Improvements, Whittington Family and Community Hub, Geelong Renewable Energy Zone, and Marshall Precinct Structure Plan.
-The following details those most relevant.
+AreaSearch has identified three projects that may impact the region: Aldershot Reserve Improvements, Whittington Family and Community Hub, Geelong Renewable Energy Zone, and Marshall Precinct Structure Plan.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.